upjs/facile-validator/README.md

 ### in

-The input value must be in the list of given values.
+The field under validation must be in the list of given values.

 ```html
 <input data-rules="in:red,green,blue" />